booksaw/BetterTeams/wiki/docs/05-dependencies/PlaceholderAPI.md

   of `placeholder.notInTeam`.
 Only works in the context of `%betterteams_inTeam%`
 * `hasHome` - Returns the value of `placeholder.hasHome` if the targeted team has a home, otherwise the value of `placeholder.noHome`
+* `anchor` - Returns true or false depending on if the team is anchored
 * `teamChat` - Returns the configurable message matching if the player is in team chat, ally chat or global chat
 * `meta_<key>` - returns the meta of team or value of `placeholder.noMeta` (Only works in the context of `%betterteams_meta_<key>%`)